Category Archives: Independent Horror

 Grade: A-

-It Follows (2014) is a mysterious, very unique, dreamlike (or shall I say nightmarish!) independent horror film that is a pleasant throwback to old school horror films (my favorites!), with a supernatural twist thrown in.
+It Follows (2014) is a mysterious, unique, dreamlike (or shall I say nightmarish!) independent horror film that is a pleasant throwback to old-school horror films (my favorites!), with a supernatural twist thrown in.

-The film is directed very well by newcomer David Robert Mitchell containing wonderful cinematography, creative camera angles, etc.
+The film is directed very well by newcomer David Robert Mitchell containing wonderful cinematography and creative camera angles.

 This film is not glossy and has a raw, almost videotaped feel, which I found quite wonderful.
 The film was shot entirely in and around Detroit giving it a cold, industrial look.

-The film begins on a dramatic note leaving the viewer curious right off the bat.
+The film begins on a dramatic note leaving the viewer immediately curious.

 A young woman flees her suburban home and nervously stands on the street looking back at her house.
 A neighbor asks if she needs help.
-She then returns to her house, collects her things, and hurriedly drives to the beach.
+She returns, collects her things, and hurriedly drives to the beach.
 She suspects something or someone is watching her.
 She tearfully phones her father and tells him she loves him.

 The next scene appears to be the following morning and the woman is lying murdered on the beach in a grotesque position- her leg strangely bent.